-Starting with the data for calendar year 2014, Blueprint began to integrate clinical data from the statewide clinical repository, DocSite.
-This table presents the proportion of distinct members and distinct members with diabetes linked to clinical data with valid body mass index (BMI), blood pressure, and HbA1c measurements meeting the criteria for obesity (BMI $\geq$ 30.0), hypertension (mmHg $\geq$ 140/90), and HbA1c out of control (>9%).
+Starting with the data for calendar year 2014, Blueprint began to integrate clinical data from the statewide Blueprint Clinical Registry (formerly DocSite).
+This table presents the proportion of distinct members and distinct members with diabetes linked to clinical data with valid body mass index (BMI), blood pressure, and HbA1c measurements meeting the criteria for obesity (BMI \geq 30.0), hypertension (mmHg \geq 140/90), and HbA1c in poor control (>9%).